humnasul/pionair-hack/README.md

 probability = sigmoid(intercept + Σ (coefficient_i × feature_i))
 ```

-That probability is then bucketed into 5 levels (green → red) with the thresholds defined in `app.py`.
+That probability is then bucketed into 5 levels (green to red) with the thresholds defined in `app.py`.

 ## APIs used